vipickering/mastr-cntrl/README.md

 - Syndication Endpoint - Mastr Cntrl needs to accept incoming PESOS requests.
 - Media Endpoint - Mastrl Cntrl doesn't upload media from external sources yet.
 - Bookmarking In theory it is supported.
 But in practice nothing is being done on this yet.
-- Like/Favourite In theory it is supported.
-But in practice nothing is being done on this yet.